Salesforce workload

 Important: This section is required if you plan to restore data to a Salesforce organization other than the one you're backing up from.

-The ECA package must be installed and the Keepit Backup Admin permission set assigned in every Salesforce organization you want to restore data into.
+The ECA package must be installed and the Keepit Backup Admin permission set assigned in any target Salesforce organization you want to restore data into.
 This applies to sandboxes, developer orgs, and separate production organizations.

 For each restore target, repeat the full setup: